littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 > In effect, an RNN is a type ofneural network that has an internal loop. y = activation(dot(state_t, U) + dot(input_t, W) + b)

 First it has simple RNN.
 Later it include LSTM and GRU.
+Just keep in mind what the LSTM cell is meant to do: allow past informa- tion to be reinjected at a later time, thus fighting the vanishing-gradient problem.

+6.3 3 kinds of RNN.
+Recurrent dropout; Stacking recurrent layers; Bidirectional recurrent layers
 # Chapter 7

 # Chapter 8